deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 ![Infrastructure variants](/images/2016-07-13-split-testing-cdns--03.png)
 {: .dg-figure}

-At first glance, this looks like Cloudfront (`cdn0`) is massively winning over Fastly (`cdn[1-3]`).
-The trick here is that Cloudfront is part of Amazon's infrastructure, so it's unfairly advantaged whenever the pinging server is also in AWS — most of the cases here.
+At first glance, this graphs looks like Cloudfront (`cdn0`) is massively winning over Fastly (`cdn[1-3]`).
+The trick here is that Cloudfront is part of Amazon's infrastructure, so it's unfairly advantaged whenever the pinging server is also in AWS.
+This is the case for most of the pinging servers used here, as hinted to by `AWS` in their names.

 The single case where the pinging server is outside of both Amazon's and Fastly's infrastructure (the London server, at Linode) seems to lean in favour